Testura/Testura.Mutation/README.md

 #### BuildConfiguration

-If we should mutate "Debug" or "Release" (it's important to build your project before trying to run the mutation tool!)
+If we should mutate "Debug" or "Release" (it's important to build your project before trying to run Unima!)

 #### TestRunner

-Currently we have three different flags for the test runner:
+Unima offers three different flags for the test runner:

 - dotnet: Supports all test frameworks and .NET Core
 - nunit: Supports nunit non-core
 - xunit: Support xunit non-core

-In most cases it's best to just run "dotnet".
+In most cases it's best to run "dotnet".

 #### NumberOfTestRunInstances

-We run all unit tests for all mutations and this property tells us how many sessions we should run in parallel.
+We run all unit tests for all mutants and this property tells us how many sessions we should run in parallel.

 #### IgnoredProjects